Skip links

 High concentration of CO2 in the air indoors has a direct influence on how people think (Ref: Harvard University).
 The standard indoor CO2 level is expected to stay between 450 and 600 ppm, which is slightly above the normal levels in outdoor air (414 ppm).
 From 1,000 ppm, room occupiers start to feel dissatisfied and with every 400 ppm increase in CO2 concentration, our cognitive function score drops by 20%.
 CO2 undercuts our ability to perform in thought works at full potential.

-Soletair Power’s technology is the first in the world to integrate atmospheric carbon removal utilizing ventilation systems in buildings.
-Soletair Power’s modules produce no additional noise and can capture CO2 even at a very low airflow rate, making it ideal for installing in buildings.
+Soletair Power’s technology is the first in the world to integrate atmospheric carbon removal in buildings.
+Soletair Power’s modules produce no additional noise and can capture CO2 even at a low airflow rate, making it ideal for installing in buildings.

-In addition to offsetting a building’s CO2 emissions, HVAC-DAC integration can reduce HVAC’s operational costs, and supply better air indoors.
-This also brings in the potential to create a localized supply of alternative energy sources.
+In addition to offsetting a building’s CO2 emissions, HVAC-DAC integration can reduce HVAC’s energy costs, and supply better air indoors.

-For a standard ventilation unit handling 3.3 m3/s, our Building-HVAC-Integrated CO2 Capture Unit can capture 47 kilograms of carbon dioxide per day per module.
-On average, there are six modules per building.
-So it’s around 300 kg/day or 90 tonnes/year from each average commercial building.
+For a standard ventilation unit handling 3.3 m3/s, each of our Building-HVAC-Integrated CO2 Capture Unit can capture 47 kilograms of carbon dioxide per day, or 20 tonnes per year.
+On average, there are about 20 modules per building.

 Blue background